mseri/fbmessenger-api-hs/README.md

     stack build

-To run test you have to create your own bot.
-Keep your access token safe!
+To run tests

-    stack test --test-arguments "$BOT_TOKEN"
+    stack test

 _(this will need review)_

 # TODO

-- Webhooks API (NOTE: the body for these will be an array of an appropriate sum type... annoying)
+- Webhooks API Requests Body types (NOTE: the body for these will be an array of an appropriate sum type... annoying)
-- Send API
+- Receipt Message
 - Tests
-- Set up Travis or whatever for testing
+- Set up Travis, CircleCI or whatever is supported by bitbucket for testing